nicholasbrar/UlamSpiral/README.md

 for efficiency when computing the primality of larger numbers.
 I previously used trial division, but learned about Sieve through exploring number theory and algorithms.

+# Ongoing Efforts
+It's my goal to implement an algorithm which computes the diagonal of max length containing only primes.
+I intend on using a sliding-window approach in the goal of computational efficiency.

+I'd like to attempt to define a function f: n -> d, where n is the width of the (n x n) matrix and d is the length of the max diagonal, and see if any interesting results follow.

 # Results
 The interesting nature of the Ulam Spiral is rooted in the striking presence of diagonals that form.